Choosing the right flight instruction is important.

 The instrument rating is about so much more than just operating in the clouds.
 Instrument pilots generally show a higher level of precision in their flying and have a natural comfort in dealing with ATC.
 When operating at night or in less-than-perfect conditions you’ll have the confidence to complete your trip.
 Sometimes it takes just a minute or two in the “soup” to get in or out of an airport with low clouds.

 Instrument training has changed dramatically over the last few years.
 Gone are the old days of just going out and doing practice approach after practice approach.
 To be ready to operate in the challenging world of single-pilot IFR in the mountains we make real IFR flights.
 You’ll gain proficiency in all phases of instrument flight: flight planning, ATC clearances, departure procedures, enroute operations, and instrument approaches.
 We also think a lot about alternatives when the flight cannot be completed as planned - the ability to adjust to changing conditions is a necessary skill.

 We can train in your airplane (be it traditional “steam gauges” or a glass cockpit airplane) or in a steam-gauge Cessna 172.

 Instrument Proficiency Check

 If you’re out of currency and getting ready to head out into the weather it is critical that you have a thorough IPC.
-We can do it in the airplane, or in a combination of the airplane and simulator.

 We’ll act out a complete instrument flight scenario - checking weather and NOTAMs, planning the flight, and dealing with things not going as planned.
 You can anticipate a precision approach (either ILS or WAAS LPV), a couple non-precision approaches (including circling), holding, and unusual attitudes.